itbert/itbert/README.md

 # Hello👋
 > I am an ordinary student at school with a passion for programming and keen to develop my skills in Ai field
+>
-> Ex professional table tennis and soccer player.
+> Ex professional table tennis and soccer player
+>
 > I like AI, ML, DL, DS, Math, Neurobiology, Chemistry

 ## 🪄 Technologies stack